 Ipswich has relatively tight administrative boundaries and there are cross boundary issues that are relevant to the development and future of the Borough, the urban area of Ipswich and surrounding areas.
 This has long been recognised with the identification of the ‘Ipswich Policy Area’.

 The area has now been extended and renamed as the Ipswich Strategic Planning Area (ISPA).
 The geography of the area now equates with the Ipswich Housing Market Area and the Ipswich Functional Economic Area, which both extend over the whole of Ipswich Borough, and Babergh, Mid Suffolk and the former Suffolk Coastal District element of East Suffolk.

-An ISPA Board consisting of councillors and officers from Babergh, Mid Suffolk and Suffolk Coastal District Councils, Ipswich Borough Council and Suffolk County Council is a key vehicle for cross boundary planning in the ISPA.
+There is an ISPA Board consisting of councillors from Babergh, Mid Suffolk and Suffolk Coastal District Councils, Ipswich Borough Council and Suffolk County Council which is a key vehicle for cross boundary planning in the ISPA.
 The Board is supported by an officer group made up of key officers from the constituent authorities.

 The terms of reference of the ISPA Board are shown below:

-The revised Terms of Reference now refer to preparing Statement(s) of Common Ground to support Local Plan making and monitoring.
+The revised Terms of Reference refers to preparing Statement(s) of Common Ground to support Local Plan making and monitoring.
 The Statement of Common Ground has now been prepared, agreed and signed on behalf of the constituent authorities.

 Action notes from the meetings, once agreed by the Board, will be available to view on this page together with published discussion papers.